commercetools/nodejs/docs/cli/product-exporter.md

   - The default location for status report logging is the standard output.
   - If no output path is specified, the exported products will be logged to the standard output.
 - The `predicate` flag specifies an optional (where) query predicate to be included in the request.
 This predicate should be wrapped in single quotes ('single quoted predicate').
 More info on predicates [here](http://dev.commercetools.com/http-api.html#predicates)
-- The `--expand` flag specifies the Reference to expand in the returned products.
+- The `--expand` flag specifies the Reference or References to expand in the returned products.
+The required references for expansion should be passed in as normal strings separated by a space.
 More information about reference expansion can be found [here](https://dev.commercetools.com/http-api.html#reference-expansion)
-- The `--json` flag specifies if products returned should be in JSON file format.
-If set to false, the products will be output in chunks.
-The chunk output is particularly useful if a different output format is desired (such as CSV), in which case, the chunks can be piped to a parser to get the deired format.
+- The `--exportType` flag specifies if products returned should be in JSON file format or chunks.
+The chunk output is particularly useful if a different output format is desired (such as CSV), in which case, the chunks can be piped to a parser to get the desired format.
 - The `--predicate` flag specifies an optional (where) query predicate to be included in the request.
 This predicate should be wrapped in single quotes ('single quoted predicate').
 More info on predicates [here](http://dev.commercetools.com/http-api.html#predicates)
 - The `--staged` flag specifies the projection of the products to be fetched.
   - If passed `true`, published and unpublished products are retrieved